-Here's the standard high school history class summary of the Soviet Union: The Soviet Union of Soviet Socialist Republics (USSR) was a socialist state from 1917 to 1991, and was big rival of the US from WWII to the end of the '80s.
-But what was the Soviet Union like, really?
+Here's the standard high school history class summary of the Soviet Union: The Union of Soviet Socialist Republics (USSR) was a communist state from 1922 to 1991 and was a big rival of the US from WWII to the end of the '80s.
+But what was the Soviet Union really like?
 What was it like living in the Soviet Union?
 That same history class probably told you that it was awful, but it's a lot more complicated than that.

 Daily life in the Soviet Union, it turns out, was in many ways, just like you've heard, especially in the early days of famines and forced labor camps.
 But like any large, modern country/union - and the USSR was literally the largest - the quality of life in Soviet Russia varied wildly over the years, depending on many complicated factors.
 Read on for some fascinating facts you may not know about Soviet daily life.

 It sounds wild, but it took until 2011 for beer to be defined as an alcoholic beverage in Russia.
 Prior to that, legislation classified it as a "foodstuff," meaning it could be sold like a soft drink.
 This meant it could be sold in street kiosks and could be imbibed openly in just about any public place in the country.

 During the Soviet era, Mikhail Gorbachev learned the hard way not to mess with alcohol sales: historians think his attempt to ban liquor "hastened his downfall."